After Announcing Plans to Dodge Hugely Successful Pollution-Cutting Program in May, Administration Takes Formal Action

 Also earlier this year, scientists announced that the melting of the West Antarctic Ice Sheet had accelerated, increasing the risk that it will raise sea levels more than 10 feet in coming centuries.
 Rising seas on that scale would flood most of the Cape May peninsula, all of Atlantic City, and the Newark International Airport, reshaping New Jersey’s coastline.
 Sandy-scale coastal flooding is already twice as likely now as it was in 1950 because of warming-driven sea-level rise.

 As people learn more about the threat posed by global warming, support for action on climate continues to rise.
 For example, last year a Stanford University study showed nationwide support for limits on global warming pollution from power plants – including more than 80 percent of New Jerseyans – support that spans across both major political parties.

-Environment New Jersey is a state-based, citizen-supported, environmental advocacy organization representing more than 20,000 citizen members, working towards a cleaner, greener, healthier future.
+Environment New Jersey is a state-based, citizen-supported, environmental advocacy organization, working towards a cleaner, greener, healthier future.
 Our staff and members work to protect the places we love, advance the values we share, and win real results for our environment.
 Visit us at www.environmentnewjersey.org.

 The Natural Resources Defense Council (NRDC) is an international nonprofit environmental organization with more than 1.4 million members and online activists.
 Since 1970, our lawyers, scientists, and other environmental specialists have worked to protect the world’s natural resources, public health, and the environment.
 NRDC has offices in New York City, Washington, D.C., Los Angeles, San Francisco, Chicago, Bozeman, MT, and Beijing.
 Visit us at www.nrdc.org and follow us on Twitter @NRDC.